LagoVista/docs/Messaging/Parsing/ParsingBinaryMessages.md

 * char - big or little endian
 * byte - big or little endian
 * Int16 - big or little endian
-* UInt16 - big or Little Endian
+* UInt16 - big or little Endian
 * Int32 - big or little endian
 * UInt32 - big or little endian
 * Int64 - big or little endian